 The patent position of biotechnology and pharmaceutical companies generally is uncertain, involves complex legal and factual questions and is the subject of much litigation.
 As a result, the issuance, scope, validity, enforceability and commercial value of our and our current or future licensors' patent rights are uncertain.
 Our and our future licensors' pending, and future patent applications may not result in patents being issued that protect our technology or product candidates, in whole or in part, or which effectively exclude others from commercializing competitive technologies and product candidates.
 The patent examination process may require us or our future licensors to narrow the scope of the claims of our pending and future patent applications, and therefore, even if such patent applications issue as patents, they may not issue in a form that will provide us with any meaningful protection, prevent competitors or other third parties from competing with us or otherwise provide us with any competitive advantage.
-Our and our licensors' patent applications cannot be enforced against third parties practicing the technology claimed in such applications unless and until a patent issues from such applications, and then only to the extent the issued claims cover such technology.
+Our and our licensors' patent applications, and then only to the extent the issued claims cover such technology.
 Any patents that we hold or in-license in the future may be challenged, narrowed, circumvented or invalidated by third parties.
 Consequently, we do not know whether any of our product candidates will be protectable or remain protected by valid and enforceable patents.
 Our competitors or other third parties may be able to circumvent our patents by developing similar or alternative technologies or products in a non-infringing manner.
 Any of the foregoing could impair our competitive position and harm our business.